vstrj/Set-PADTDetectionFile/README.md

 Creates a .tag file that can be used by SCCM or Intune as a detectionmethod.
 Copy the function to AppDeployToolkitExtensions.ps1 Requires the rest of PADT.
+On to do list
+Add option to choose between reg value or file creation.

     .SYNOPSIS
         Creates a detection .tag file to use for intune or SCCM